Quick Verdict

 How to choose

-Use these decision rules to choose the monetization model that aligns with your content value, audience expectations, and revenue strategy.
+Use these rules to identify the monetization model that fits your content type, audience, and stage of growth.

 Choose SVOD if…

-- Recurring revenue and predictability are core business goals
+- Recurring revenue and cash flow predictability are core to your business model

-- Your audience expects a paid, ad-free or low-ad experience
+- Your audience expects an ad-free or low-ad viewing experience

 Choose TVOD if…

-- You want to avoid long-term subscription commitments
+- You want to avoid the churn and retention overhead of a subscription model

 How Enveu supports this decision

-- Configure subscriptions, pay-per-view pricing, and ad-supported access from one platform
+- Configure ad-supported, subscription, and pay-per-view access from one unified system

-- Apply monetization rules by region, device, or content type
+- Apply monetization rules by content type, region, device, or user segment

 FAQs